Keith Lee (American football)

-Keith Lamar Lee (born December 22, 1957) is an American former professional football defensive back who played five seasons in the National Football League (NFL) with the New England Patriots and Indianapolis Colts.
+Keith Lamar Lee (born December 22, 1957) is an American former professional football player who was a defensive back for five seasons in the National Football League (NFL) with the New England Patriots and Indianapolis Colts.
 He was selected by the Buffalo Bills in the fifth round of the 1980 NFL draft.
-He first enrolled at Santa Monica Community College before transferring to Colorado State University.
+He first enrolled at Santa Monica Community College before transferring to play college football for the Colorado State Rams.

 Early life and college

 Keith Lamar Lee was born on December 22, 1957, in San Antonio, Texas.
 He attended Gardena High School in Los Angeles.

 Lee played college football at Santa Monica Community College from 1976 to 1977 and earned junior college All-American honors.

 He lettered for the Colorado State Rams from 1978 to 1979 as a quarterback.
 He completed 51 of 122 passes (41.8%) for 703 yards, seven touchdowns, and eight interceptions in 1978 while also rushing 126 times for 392 yards and four touchdowns.
 In 1979, Lee totaled 77 of 166 pass completions (46.4%) for 993 yards, four touchdowns, and eight interceptions, and 137 carries for 200 yards and three touchdowns.
 He was elected the Colorado State University student body vice president his senior year, becoming the first black student in school history to hold a student government position.